Big name acts a challenge for Rifle events center

-Chaney agrees that the depressed state of the Rifle economy means local residents are very unlikely to pay more than $30 to $40 a ticket, limiting the musical acts that will appear in Rifle.
+Chaney agrees the depressed state of the Rifle economy means local residents are very unlikely to pay more than $30 to $40 a ticket, limiting the musical acts that want to appear in Rifle.

 “This is all a big experiment to see how much people will pay,” he said.